KnutAM/MaterialModels/README.md

 * Input 2-: Which model number(s) to build within the given category (see cmake_compile_models.txt or abaqus_compile_files.txt) in the corresponding src folder

 The built models for Abaqus and the general case are put in folders compiled_abaqus and compiled respectively.
+Note: To use the compiled routines (.so/.dll) for Abaqus, they must be renamed into standardU.dll or standardU.so.
+Alternatively, the .o or .obj files can be used.

 ## Overview of models
 First, the models related to specific publications are listed.
 Further descriptions are given later for the specific model.